 If you’re going on a long trip, you’re going to have to do your laundry.
-There are many service stations that have washers and dryers or in the campsites.
-Don’t forget to wear rope and tweezers to hang your clothes so they dry well.
+Many service stations have washers and dryers or campsites.
+Don’t forget to bring rope and tweezers to hang your clothes, so they dry well.

 You’ll also need to bring soap and a softener to wash your clothes.

 RV Level Blocks

 If you can’t find a flat-level place to sleep, you need to level your van with blocks.
 They are essential to have a good rest.